 No-load share classes have no front-end load or CDSL, and have a 12b-1 fee of 0.25 percent or less.
 Originally, no-load share classes were sold directly by mutual fund sponsors to investors.
-Now, investors can purchase no-load shares through employer-sponsored retirement plans, mutual fund supermarkets, discount brokerage firms, and bank trust departments, as well as directly from mutual fund sponsors.
+Now, investors can purchase no-load shares through employer-sponsored retirement plans, discount brokerage firms, and bank trust departments, as well as directly from mutual fund sponsors.
 No-load share classes are further classified as either institutional or retail.
 The figures in this report classify a no-load share class as institutional if the fund's prospectus states that the fund or fund share class is designed to be sold primarily to institutional investors or institutional accounts.
 This classification includes investments by individuals in 401(k) accounts that are purchased by or through an institution such as an employer, trustee, or fiduciary on behalf of its employees, owners, or clients.
-The figures label the remaining no-load shares as retail.
+The figures label the remaining no-load shares as retail (see Figure 5, as well as Figures A2 and A3 in the appendix).